hymancortista/activedirectory-configuration/README.md

 <img width="544" height="703" alt="image" src="https://github.com/user-attachments/assets/4e9a77e0-aa69-444f-9433-703f481e7f5f" />

-From the Azure Portal, restart Client-1
-Login to Client-1
-Attempt to ping DC-1’s private IP address
-Ensure the ping succeeded
-From Client-1, open PowerShell and run ipconfig /all The output for the DNS settings should show DC-1’s private IP Address

 Restart Client-1 from the Azure Portal, login and attempt to DC-1's private IP Address<br/>
-If the ping succeeded, you have successfully
+If the ping succeeded, you have successfully configured Client-1 VM to use the DC as its DNS server.